psadmin-io/psadmin-wiki/README.md

     <script src="https://gist.github.com/iversond/0c096258ffe2d624d1c64b8aaffad846.js"> </script>

+### Add your article to the sidebar

+Once your article is done, you need to add it to the sidebar.
+Under `_database\` are YAML files that drive the sidebar content.
+Open the YAML for the section you addded your article to and append an entry:

+    Sample psft_customizations.yaml: "/user/pca/sample_yaml/"

+### Create a git commit

+Once your article is done and added to the sidebar, create a Git commit for your chagnes.

+    git add .
+    git status

+Make sure everything you changed is added to the commit.

+    git commit -m "Added sample `psft_customizations.yaml` article"

+Then, push your changes up to GitHub so they can be reviewed before merging into the master wiki branch.

+    git push origin <your-branch-name>

+### Create a pull request

+GitHub has an excellent Pull Request feature where you can submit changes to the wiki.
+The Pull Request will be submited for review, and the wiki changes you submited will be tested to make sure nothing in the wiki broke.

+1. In GitHub, open the repository page for the wiki, click on the *Pull Requests* tab and select *Create Pull Request*.
+1.

-## How to check your edit before sending PR
+## How to check your edits before sending PR

-You can inspect how your edits will be reflected by the documentation site.
+You can inspect how your edits will be reflected on the published wiki.

 ### Install dependencies